 Connection to Collaborative: The Chesapeake Conservancy’s Conservation Innovation Center uses technology to demonstrate how citizen science data and visualizations can be used to enact meaningful landscape-informed change.
 While needs and best practices will differ by geography, we seek to provide examples of how to empower citizen science organizations to turn data into potential projects to improve water quality in their watershed.

 WDC Contact: John Dawes, Executive Director

-Mission: Chesapeake Commons is a nonprofit organization that works every day to empower restoration stakeholders with access to high quality digital services and open tool kits that use data to spark community action and improvement to the environment.
+Mission: The Commons is a nonprofit organization that works every day to empower restoration stakeholders with access to high quality digital services and open tool kits that use data to spark community action and improvement to the environment.
 In a climate where software and technological approaches are constantly changing, we work to empower others with the knowledge, processes, and technical capacity required to solve some of the most challenging problems in watershed restoration.

 Connection to Collaborative: Better data leads to better decisions for a clean environment and healthier people.
 We partner with with organizations to access, organize, and share data that inspires action to restore our environment, meaning our mission closely aligns with the goals of the WDC.

 Colorado River Watch Mission: Our mission is to create stewards for all water and aquatic resources through hands-on chemical, physical and biological monitoring of watershed health and utilize this high quality data to make informed decisions to preserve and restore the condition of Colorado’s water.